uu-python/participants/nina.md

-I like to code in python!
+I like to code in python a lot!